 - National Information Assurance Partnership (NIAP) requirements: These requirements from NIAP offer an achievable and repeatable set of standards to use for evaluating mobile apps for vulnerabilities.
 A recent report on mobile device security from the Department of Homeland Security (DHS) mentions that more government agencies need to adopt app vetting criteria such as the NIAP requirements.
 Enterprises can also benefit from NIAP’s mobile app vetting guidelines to assess the security status of their mobile apps and ensure they meet the requirements.

 - OWASP MASVS Risks: This security standard from OWASP serves as a framework for identifying mobile-specific risks.
 Each category offers a risk summary and exploit information.

 - Flaws identified and fixed along with severity: By using a standard like CVSS, teams can categorize flaws and vulnerabilities into low, medium, and high risk groups to fix the highest severity flaws first.
 Teams should report on the number of flaws fixed in each risk group.

-- Number of OWASP Mobile Top 10 Risks identified and fixed: By evaluating mobile apps for flaws and vulnerabilities in 10 distinct categories, security teams can report on successfully reducing the flaws in each risk category.
+- Number of OWASP MASVS Risks identified and fixed: By evaluating mobile apps for flaws and vulnerabilities in 10 distinct categories, security teams can report on successfully reducing the flaws in each risk category.